 Clearly, a passion for cooking delicious food is a core requirement for a culinary career.

-Cooking is a labor of love, whether you’re making a meal for your family or for a packed dining room.
-Each dish must be approached with care, and that kind of day-in, day-out attention to detail requires passion.
+Whether you’re making a meal for your family or for a packed dining room, each dish must be approached with care.
+And that kind of day-in, day-out attention to detail benefits from passion.

 You Want a Career Outside the Traditional Office

-Some people love the “traditional” job structure, with a quiet office and 9-to-5 schedule.
+Some people love the “traditional” job structure, with a quiet office and the same working hours every day.
 For others, a dynamic, exciting workplace is more their speed.
-The bustle of a kitchen can satisfy that desire for activity and buzz.
+The bustle of a kitchen can satisfy that desire for activity and buzz, with no two days looking quite the same.

 “Restaurants were some of the most fun places I have had the opportunity to work and learn in.
 The ability to put your head down and focus on tickets and creating beautiful dishes during a busy service was amazing, and the camaraderie and family you build in a kitchen is unlike any other.”*